NashTech-Labs/k8s-python-jobs/README.md

-# crud operation of jobs
+# crud operations on jobs
 #### Python client for the kubernetes API

 we can use the client module to interact with the resources.